Cohen's SAC Capital up 13 percent for year: source

-NEW YORK, Sept 25 (Reuters) - Steven A. Cohen's SAC Capital Advisors hedge fund continues to post strong returns this year even as it deals with a criminal indictment charging the $14 billion fund with being a breeding ground for insider trading.
+NEW YORK (Reuters) - Steven A. Cohen's SAC Capital Advisors hedge fund has posted strong returns so far this year even as it deals with a criminal indictment charging the $14 billion fund with being a breeding ground for insider trading.

 A source familiar with the firm said Cohen's fund was up about 13 percent this year as of last Friday and has had a particularly good September.

 The average hedge fund was up about 4 percent on the year through August, a period during which the broad S&P 500 stock market index rose about 15 percent.

 U.S. federal prosecutors indicted the billionaire's firm in July, saying SAC fostered a culture where employees flouted the law and were encouraged to tap their personal networks of contacts for inside information about publicly-traded companies.

 SAC Capital and prosecutors have since opened preliminary settlement talks in an attempt to resolve the criminal indictment, said two sources familiar with the matter.

 SAC Capital had no immediate comment.

 The plea discussions between prosecutors and SAC Capital are preliminary, according to a source familiar with the matter, and are part of the normal course in such cases.
 The two sides are not close to a deal, the person said, adding that even though the sides are talking, it does not mean a deal will be reached.

 A criminal defense lawyer, who did not want to be identified because he has had some involvement in the SAC Capital litigation, said he would be surprised if the hedge fund's lawyers agree to any deal short of a global settlement.
 He also said he would not approve of any deal that did not rule out the possibility of prosecutors subsequently charging Cohen.